Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 The sunshine

-Visitors must be chuffed to note that Montpellier is famed for 300 days plus of sunshine per year.
-We were blessed with ideal conditions for our visit in June, we hope you find the same!
+Visitors must be chuffed to note that Montpellier is famed for 300 days or more of sunshine per year.
+We were blessed with ideal conditions for our June visit, and we hope you find the same!

 Polygone Building Montpellier

-Discovering Magnificent Montpellier is a great city for a wander!
+Discovering Magnificent Montpellier is a great city to wander!

 Montpellier is a deserved choice for teams and fans alike.
 From the moment we arrived at Gare St Roch, we walked out to find one of the largest pedestrianised zones in Europe.